 To assign dollar amounts for these transactions, you must use the exchange rate between the virtual currency and the Canadian dollar on the day of the transaction.

-For example, if you purchased inventory for your shop with Bitcoin and the cost was three bitcoins, you need to find the exchange rate for the day the purchase was made.
-If the exchange rate was $316 for one Bitcoin, your deduction for that inventory purchase would be $948.
+For example, if you purchased inventory for your shop with Bitcoin and the cost was 1 bitcoin, you need to find the exchange rate for the day the purchase was made.
+If the exchange rate was $76,687.76 CDN, your deduction for that inventory purchase would be $76,687.76.

 Similarly, if you paid an employee using Bitcoin, you would have to convert the payment to Canadian dollars using the exchange rate from the day the payment was made.
 Your employee would have to use the exchange rate to determine how much income to declare.